Excel VLOOKUP Made Easy – Learn Basics with Practice File & Video

 VLOOKUP(lookup_value,table_array,col_index_num,[range_lookup])

 It didn’t look easy, and I couldn’t see the immediate benefit.
 But sometimes, pushing through difficulties can make things easier in the long run.
-I’m glad I did.
+I’m glad I did because it helped me with some huge voter data files.

 If you’re using Google Sheets, please see Using Google Sheets & VLOOKUP.